atreyasha/spp-explainability/docs/develop.md

 ### Manuscript

-1.  **TODO** Clean up all notes here, segment timeline properly and check days to do things

-2. Methodologies
+1. Methodologies

     **DEADLINE:** *\<2021-03-21 Sun\>*

+    1. SoPa++

-    1. Model
+        1. Lower model

+            1.  describe the lower model with GloVe 6B word vectors

-        1.  update the WFSA definitions to signify wildcard transitions and mention why this is found here and not in the background concepts since we could not find literature which defined it in a similar way
+            2.  update the WFSA definitions to signify wildcard transitions which were not present in SoPa

-        2.  add pseudocode for various segments -\> would help to cement certain concepts

-        3.  look out for misconception between tau and transition matrix symbol -\> perhaps change transition matrix symbol to something for distinct

-        4.  try to find literature-based justification for wildcard transition -\> if not use omega symbol to differentiate from the Kleene star symbol -\> use UTF-8 symbol for graphviz plots
+                1.  use omega symbol for wildcards to differentiate from the Kleene star symbol -\> think of how to technically motivate this by perhaps allowing omega to be part of the input alphabet

-        5.  add detailed information on how hard SoPa++ model differs from SoPa related to transitions and other simplifications -\> motivate them using idea of explainable simplification

-        6.  comb through terms and iron out usage of patterns vs. substrings vs. WFSAs -\> make these consistent and have them only refer to one consistent entity, also do not mix colloquial and technical terms

-        7.  talk about GloVe embeddings, lowercasing and other important things

-        8.  neural SoPa++ is a black-box (non-transparent) model, regex proxy is a transparent model -\> need justifications from background concepts, might need significant text on this portion

-        9. SoPa++ uses explanation by simplification (globally) -\> need justification from background concepts -\> not much use of global in paper, but we can make our own arguments

-        10. try to link as much as possible with the background concepts for models/explainability concepts

-        11. add Github link to repo as a footnote

-        12. **new:** produce manual neural computational graph using tikz, building from what was made earlier
+                2.  use UTF-8 symbol for graphviz plots

+                3.  mention the removal of epsilon and self-loops because of issues leading to variable string lengths

+                4.  perhaps can provide a small visualization for clarity

-    2. Quantization/Binarization
+        2. Upper model

+            1.  describe the LayerNorm layer and why it is needed in connection with the STE layer

-        1.  explain how and why we modified STE to TauSTE
+            2.  explain how and why we modified STE to TauSTE

-        2.  how does binarizing help with explainability, justify requirement for it in both training and testing

             3.  add visualization of TauSTE function

-    3. Explainability
+            4.  explain purpose of STE layer which comes into importance later -\> link to relevant section

+            5.  describe why we use a single linear layer instead of the MLP

+        3. Add pseudocode for SoPa++ forward pass

+            1.  describe the backward pass very simply with gradient descent

+            2.  mention time complexity of new neural model

+            3.  add TikZ visualization of computational graph for SoPa++ model

+        4. Add table with key differences from SoPa model

+            1.  recycle this table later and add it to the SoPa model section

+            2.  talk about SoPa++ still being a black-box model

+    2. Regex proxy

+        1. Describe removal of lower model and upper model

-        1.  explain how we make explanations by simplification work altogether
+            1.  link this to explanations by simplification and regular expressions

-        2.  utilize antecendent/proxy model terminologies

-        3.  mention tangible metric for simplification -\> how close is proxy to antecedent

-        4.  untangible metric is how satisfying the proxy model is to a target audience -\> future work

-        5.  hard to find hierarchies of good vs. not-good explainability, but we can argue that we tried a different explainability method, i.e. explanation by simplification with a global simplified model vs. local-explanations/feature-relevance -\> also we can use the constrictive argument from the paper and others

-        6.  make claim that SoPa++ explainability has a different explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better

-        7.  use the three good explainability criteria to show that our technique might be better theoretically, but the real test would have to be done with a target audience\'s survey

-        8.  mention that the target audience of this explainability method is domain experts, since it is still very complicated
+            2.  describe importance of TauSTE layer for explainability and how discrete layers help

-        9.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible
+            3.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible

-        10. **new:** produce manual regex computational graph using tikz, building from what was made earlier

-    4. Training/Evaluation/Explainability-evaluation
+        2. Add pseudocode for regex proxy model construction and compression

+        3. Add pseudocode for regex proxy model forward pass

+            1.  report time complexities of the simplification process as well as compression where possible

+            2.  add TikZ visualization of new computational graph

+            3.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment

+    3. SoPa++ training setup

+        1.  talk about GloVe embeddings, lowercasing and other important things

-        1.  talk about upsampling data set during training
+        2.  talk about upsampling data set during training

-        2.  provide extensive details of training setup

-        3.  provide extensive details of evaluating neural/regex models

-        4.  provide extensive details of evaluating explanations by simplification \"metric\" of neural-regex models -\> which should make results clearer

-        5.  **important:** everything shown in the \"Results\" section should be motivated or introduced here, focus harder on methodologies so that everything else is very easy to explain
+        3.  add sufficient information on grid training and hyperparameter setup

+    4. Performance evaluation

+        1.  explain usage of test set

+        2.  explain how we evaluate performance using accuracy on both SoPa++ and its regex proxy

+        3.  mention checking if the performance falls in the competitie range

+    5. Explanations by simplification evaluation

+        1.  mention we are trying to evaluate how close the models are, and we delegate the quality of explainability based on a target audience to future work since this would be out-of-scope for us

+        2.  mention in general that the target audience for this method is still experts

+        3.  explain usage of test set in this case

+        4.  motivate all the different metrics such as softmax difference norm, binary misalignment rate and also performance scores

+        5.  mention variation of the tau threshold since this would limit how often activation occurs, which we hypothesize could have an effect in bringing both models closer together

+    6. Insightful explanations insight

+        1.  mention how we analyze the output neurons with legitimacy given that it is now a linear layer to find how STE neurons distribute importances

+        2.  in connection with this, we can analyze which textual regular expressions are responsible for each STE neuron activation -\> which gives us an insight into which regular expressions are important for classifications

+        3.  we can analyze these to see how generalized these are or whether there could be strong inductive bias

-3. Results
+2. Results

     **DEADLINE:** *\<2021-03-28 Sun\>*

-    1. Report F_1 scores and performances of neural models

-        1.  present results with accuracies instead of F1 to compare with other studies
+    1.  **Important:** everything shown in the \"Results\" section should have been well-motivated and should answer all three research questions

+    2. 1\.
+Evaluation of test accuracy scores of SoPa++ and regex proxy models

+        1.  show visualization of training process for posterity

+        2.  provide a table of summarized results w.r.t. random seed deviations

-        2.  modify visualize scripts to aggregate and print summary stats in script to re-use later in paper with means and standard deviations across random seeds
+            1.  modify visualize scripts to aggregate and print summary stats in script to re-use later in paper with means and standard deviations across random seeds

-        3.  report parameter counts in scores as well
+            2.  report parameter counts in scores as well

-        4.  compare performance to that of other paper(s)

-        5.  mention again about test partition difference due to making it unique

-        6.  consider making test-partition not unique so this could be used to compare with other studies

-    2. Relationship between tau threshold vs. performance vs. softmax/binary distances

-        1.  compute statistics with random-seed deviations over inter-model comparisons such as average distance, misalignment, activation frequency and other useful metrics that can elucidate on-the-ground processes

-        2.  go into details on how effective compression algorithm was in terms of reducing the memory and number of regex\'s -\> can tabulate all of these

-    3. Explain discussion figures very clearly and show the relevance to the third research question

-    4. Visualizations

-        1.  show visualization of training performance timelines, think about how to keep most important information

-        2.  show visualization of tau threshold vs. performance vs. softmax/binary distances with error bars for random seed iterations

-        3.  show visualizations of important patterns in a regex model -\> something which is small and fits well into a page
+        3.  use the plus-minus sign to give the score ranges for all model types

+        4.  make statement on the competitiveness of these results

+    3. 2\.
+Evaluation of explanations by simplification

+        1.  add table with information on performances and distance metrics averaged over random seeds with plus-minus deviation format

+        2.  show plot of how these trends work and that increasing the tau threshold brings models closer together

+        3.  make statement that explanations by simplifications appears to effective on the unseen evaluation set with similar scores; also a relationship can be observed with respect to the tau threshold

+    4. 3\.
+Interesting and insightful explanations on FMTOD

+        1.  show plot of neuron importance distributions -\> consider removing inter-neuron importance with alpha levels since this might be irrelevant

+        2.  show relevant plots of regular expressions with neurons to see what kinds of textual patterns are imporant for the SoPa++ model and its regex proxy

             1.  figures must be manually put together later directly in latex

-            2.  consider removing double-circle for start state, since this usually denotes the accepting state

-        4.  show TikZ visualization of each binary neuron\'s relative importance for classes -\> would be interesting to see how saturated these are

-        5.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient
+            2.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient

-        6.  include a table with binary neuron activation rates -\> discuss these later to talk about some regularzing effect even when the activation rates differed that the softmax difference norm decreased or stayed low

-4. Discussion
+3. Discussion

-    1. Expound on trade-off between performance and transparency by looking at differently sized models

-    2. Discuss relationship between tau threshold and the softmax/binary distances

-    3. Think about why larger regex models tend to show more misalignment from neural counterparts compared to smaller models
+    1. Performance

+        1.  mention issue of being unsure whether other studies removed duplicates -\> but in our case using the same test set seems to improve evaluation performance

+    2. Explainability

+        1.  discuss how transparent the regex proxy really is given how many regular expressions are picked up -\> link to how rules-based models in Arrieta et al 2020 paper can also become black-boxes -\> provide numbers of regular expressions that get captured and stored

+        2.  add segment on how useful this might be to a target audience based on the three criteria, but acknowledge that this would need to be consulted with a target audience

+            1.  describe how a basic human evaluation of explainability could be done

+            2.  mention visualization resources needed for this and it would have to be done with a much simpler and smaller model

+    3. Interesting and insightful observations

+        1.  inductive biases might be possible to find by looking into regular expressions

-    4. Can talk about neurons responsible for certain decisions, as well as distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability
+        2.  mention distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability since attribution and causal links are difficult to identify

-    5. If possible, add a basic human evaluation of explainability otherwise leave it to future work
+    4. Other discussion points

+        1. Discuss relationship between tau threshold and the softmax/binary distances

+        2. Expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models

-5. Conclusions
+4. Conclusions

     1. Summarize everything in manuscript

     2. Address research questions

-6. Further work
+5. Further work

-    1. Quality of explainability

-        1.  this is subjective and a survey from the target audience would be good to have

-    2. Modeling
+    1. Modeling

-        1.  use packed sequences for fast processing

-        2.  use multiple-threads for extracting regular expressions, or store them in a database
+        1.  use multiple-threads for extracting regular expressions, or store them in a database with indexing for faster regex lookups

-        3.  more thorough regex lookup since now only the first one causes a loop breakage

-        4.  add predict function for people to test with arbitrary sequences

-        5.  consider using nearest-neighbours to expand adjacent tokens on already found regex\'s

-        6.  consider internal regex UNK token handling cases other than wildcard presence

-        7.  consider semantic clustering of digits or other objects to help achieve generality

-        8.  extend to a finite-state transducer for seq2seq tasks
+        2.  extend to a finite-state transducer for seq2seq tasks

+    2. Explainability generalization/evaluation

-        9.  can map linear to decision tree to get clearer picture of possibilities
+        1.  can map linear to decision tree to get clearer picture of possibilities

+        2.  use nearest-neighbours to expand adjacent tokens

+        3.  semantic clustering of common patterns for increased generalization

+        4.  this is subjective and a survey from the target audience would be good to have -\> would require an interactive interface where we visualize explanations

+        5. UNK token handling workflow for regex model where UNK has to representation other than indirect wildcards

-        10. human intervention inside regex model to monitor/improve performance
+        6.  human intervention inside regex model to monitor/improve performance

     3. Analysis